 Our focus is to transform Lawn Primary ad Nursery school by taking a more outward looking approach, working with other schools and reviewing if/how we should expand.
-A key element of this strategy is to join the Excalibur MAT, but there are many other opportunities that we will address to develop wider collaboration.
+A key element of this strategy is to join a MAT at the appropriate time, but there are many other opportunities that we will address to develop wider collaboration.

 #5 – “Build the foundations for success”

 This is a new strategy item added in 2020 to ensure we are able to incorporate the key areas that underpin the schools success, particularly in the areas of education and finance.
 Focus areas for 2020/1 will be: enabling children to catch up on their education following the Covid-19 pandemic, adapting effectively to the new Ofsted framework and ensuring we have adequate funding / appropriate spending to achieve our goals.